khaitu/datamuncher/README.md

 Returns datapoints for the given collection.
 Limited to 4000 datapoints.

+If there is additional metadata, this will also be returned.

 Root JSON property is the name of the collection.

 + Response 200 (application/json)